LiYueqian-James/Machine-Learning-on-divorce/README.md

-# 1
+# Machine-Learning-on-divorce
-Using Percetron Learning Model to predict divorce based on answers from a questionnaire
+Using Percetron Learning Model and Linear Regression model to predict divorce based on answers from a questionnaire.